tremby/discord-tagbot/README.md

   If set to a measure of time,
   it will be interpreted according to the configured locale, and the game will automatically stop at the end of the period.
+  **This is not yet working;
+  at the the time of writing the bot always acts as if in manual mode.**

 - **`/tag-lifespan auto-restart`:** set whether a game configured to run on a period will automatically restart immediately after completing.